Don't Fall for McDonald's Monopoly Game Piece Scams

 If you have a common game piece, be aware that you're not significantly closer to winning until that rare game piece shows up.
-Even the most common of the rare collect-and-win game pieces (Mediterranean Avenue) has odds of 1 in 61,811 of being found.
+Even the most common of the rare collect-and-win game pieces (Mediterranean Avenue) has odds of 1 in 61,811 of showing up.
 Keep your common pieces, just don't get too excited about them.

-And remember that the McDonald's Monopoly Game prohibits selling or trading game pieces.
-Doing so could invalidate any prizes you might actually win.
+And remember that the rules of the McDonald's Monopoly Game prohibit selling or trading game pieces.
+Doing so could invalidate any prizes you actually do win.

 It's Not Just Boardwalk

-The Boardwalk game piece is most commonly used for scams because of its eye-catching high value.
-However, some scammers focus on other rare game pieces, because they hope that by seeming less greedy, they'll be more believable.
+The Boardwalk game piece is most commonly used for scams because of its eye-catchingly high value.
+However, some scammers focus on other rare game pieces because they hope that by seeming less greedy, they'll be more believable.
 The same rules hold for every rare game piece, however.
 Don't buy them.
 Don't trade for them.
 Don't sell them.

 If you see an offer to split a big prize for a common game piece, just ignore it.
 Do not give your contact information to anyone with such an offer, and by all means, do not send them any money.